Why and how I wrote my own slideshow presentation software

 Showing off: Platformer with touch controls in the slideshow

-With regards to interactive presentations and complex animations, this is where a game engine really shines.
-Below you see a demo of a fully functioning 2D platformer mini game running inside a slide of a presentation.
-It even detects when you’re on a device with a touch screen - and displays touch controls:
+In regard to interactive presentations and complex animations, this is where a game engine really shines.
+Below you see a demo of a fully functioning 2D platformer mini-game running inside a slide of a presentation.
+It even detects when you're on a device with a touch screen - and displays touch controls:

 Needless to say, all this also runs in the browser, as do all other features.